Geographic tongue is irregular patches on the surface of the tongue. This gives it a map-like appearance.

-Your doctor will usually diagnose this condition by examining your tongue.
-Tests are usually not needed.
+Your health care provider will diagnose this condition by looking at your tongue.
+Most of the time, tests are not needed.

-Call your doctor if the symptoms last longer than 10 days.
+Call your health care provider if the symptoms last longer than 10 days.
 Seek immediate medical help if:

 Avoid irritating your tongue with hot or spicy food or alcohol if you are prone to this condition.